astronomer/docs/learn/airflow-sagemaker.md

     - **Key**: `s3_bucket`
     - **Val**: `<your-s3-bucket-name>`

-## Step 5: Add an Airflow connection to SageMaker
+## Step 5: Add an Apache Airflow® connection to SageMaker

 Add a connection that Airflow will use to connect to SageMaker and S3.
 In the Airflow UI, go to **Admin** -> **Connections**.